justanothercell/ProgrammingLanguageIdeas/README.md

 ### Compiler
 - Compiled to bytecode/machinecode/... not interpreted please
-- be able to print out the AST / tokens / any intermediate form at any step to console/file
+- be able to print out the AST / tokens / any intermediate form at any step to console/file. if possible, also make loading from these steps from file possible
 - make parts (like tokenizer) as modular and usable in other contexts as possible, so people can just use that and dont need to do it themselves
 - suggestions mode: give hints on what coudl eb the solution to the current problem
 - interactive mode: like suggestions mode, but on error the compiler guides you through a multiple choice dialog (command line), tutorial-style, option to print the docs for a problem on demand, etc, make the amount of information variable